deib-polimi/katena/README.md

 The KATENA container allows to reproduce both the deployment of benchmark applications and the Number of Tokens analysis as described below.

-**The following commands must be executed within KATENA containers (i.e., after the execution of step 3 of the previous section)**
+**The following commands must be executed within KATENA containers (i.e., after the execution of step 3 of the previous section).
+The two experiments are independent, so there is no specific order to execute them.**

 - ### Benchmark application deployment